-Despite our best efforts, at times bugs do appear in our products.
-Since putting out an updated version is sometimes a time-consuming process, this page will list any significant issues we’re aware of and explain how to work around them.
+Despite our best efforts, at times people do have trouble using our products.
+Sometimes it’s because they’ve made a mistake in configuring or using the product; sometimes it’s because they’ve run into a bug.
+This page lists some of the problems we’re aware of, and how to troubleshoot them.
 If you have a problem not mentioned here, or the suggested fix doesn’t work for you, please notify JulieDoll.

 - Relogging doesn’t usually help, but it costs nothing to try.